aio-libs/aiohttp/docs/client_reference.rst

       ``Content-Type`` HTTP header.
 If this info is not exists or there are no appropriate codecs for encoding then :term:`cchardet` / :term:`chardet` is used.

+      Beware that it is not always safe to use the result of this function to decode a response.
+Some encodings detected by cchardet are not known by Python (e.g. VISCII).

       .. versionadded:: 3.0